Nature110625/C/LetUsC_ch1(Getting Started)/getting_started.md

     * It is any combination of 1 to 31 alphabets, digits or underscores.
     * first character must be an alphabet or underscore(_).
 * It is compulsory to declare the **type** of variable while naming it.
+* variable used in a program must be declared before using it.

 ### Keyword**
 * are words whose meaning has already been explained to the C compiler (or in broad sense to the computer).